 Stages of Concept Design and Development

-The sprint objectives and outcome is varying depending on the phase in the design – develop – deliver lifecycle for a new capability.
+The sprint objectives and the outcome is varying depending on the phase in the design – develop – deliver lifecycle for a new capability.
 The initial phase defines the concepts and scope of the design.
-Later phases hardens the UX design and delivers front-end and back-end implementations of the design.
+Later phases harden the UX design and deliver front-end and back-end implementations of the design.

-A key success factor is the teaming across the disciplines across offering management, design and development.
+A key success factor is the teaming across the disciplines across offering management, design, and development.
 And the right-sizing and right-staffing of the sprint teams.
-The concern and issues addressed by this practice is to ensure that the teams are engaged, right-staffed and committed to the delivery.
-It avoided a situation where design is executing in as plan vacuum with major trash and rework as the development teams get engaged.
+The concern and issues addressed by this practice is to ensure that the teams are engaged, right-staffed, and committed to the delivery.
+It avoided a situation where design is executed in a planning vacuum with major trash and rework as the development teams get engaged.

 Concept and Plan

 The first stage is a Concept and Plan sprint focusing on the product definition.
-A sprint team is formed by Design lead(s), Architect(s) and Offering Manager(s).
+A sprint team is formed by the design lead(s), Architect(s,) and Offering Manager(s).